-Assistant Superintendent of the Turnaround Network
+Assistant Superintendent of the Acceleration Network

 Eric J. Becoats, Ed.D.

-Eric Becoats is the Assistant Superintendent for the Turnaround Network for The School District of Philadelphia.
+Eric Becoats is the Assistant Superintendent for the Acceleration Network for The School District of Philadelphia.
 In this role, Eric oversees 19 schools; grades K-12 and provides leadership in the area of instructional and operational support to principals.